 Now you can use either a SSH or VNC client to access your Kali instance.

 Step 6.
-Now download and install VNC Viewer App in your android from the Play Store.
-7. Now launch the app and fill up the settings as displayed on the screenshot below:
+Now, download and install VNC Viewer App on your Android from the Google Play Store.
+After that, launch the app and fill up the settings as displayed on the screenshot below:

 Step 7.
-Now click on Connect button.
-That’s it, you are done.
-Now Kali linux gets installed in your android and you can enjoy the dummy hacking environment in your android.
+Now click on the Connect button, and that’s pretty much it.
+You are now done.
+Kali Linux is now installed in your Android smartphone.
+You can enjoy the dummy hacking environment on your phone.

 Some devices reported strange error after Installing Kali Linux.
 If you faced any such error, it could be a ROM issue.
-Try with other device if you failed.
-Let us know if you faced any strange error whose solution you can’t find in Linux forums, we will try to provide you solution.
+Try with other devices if you failed.
+Let us know if you encountered any strange error whose solution you can’t find in Linux forums, and we will try to provide you solution.